Dairies and buying milk, early 20th century

 Always a local dairy

 Our local dairy in Silver Street was typical of other dairies that I saw.
-It was a beautifully clean-looking place with white tiles on the walls, and a china vat on the counter with a bright measure hanging on the side.
+It was a beautifully clean-looking place with white tiles on the walls, and a china vat on the counter with a bright measuring hanging on the side.
 The shop sold butter, biscuits and eggs as well as milk, and there were new-laid eggs and white china swans in the window.
 The milk was kept in milk churns in the yard at the back at the back of the dairy.

 Dairy workers - family businesses